Google 'is a monopolist' in search dominance, US judge rules in game-changing anti-trust case

 Google released a statement from Kent Walker, President of Global Affairs, on X regarding the judge's decision: "This decision recognizes that Google offers the best search engine, but concludes that we shouldn't be allowed to make it easily available.
 We appreciate the Court's finding that Google is 'the industry's highest quality search engine, which has earned Google the trust of hundreds of millions of daily users,' that Google 'has long been the best search engine, particularly on mobile devices,' 'has continued to innovate in search' and that 'Apple and Mozilla occasionally assess Google's search quality relative to its rivals and find Google's to be superior.'
 Given this, and that people are increasingly looking for information in more and more ways, we plan to appeal.
 As this process continues, we will remain focused on making products that people find helpful and easy to use".

-* Prices last scanned on 9/17/2024 at 2:48 pm CDT - prices may not be accurate, click links above for the latest price.
-We may earn an affiliate commission from any sales.
+* Prices last scanned 5/18/2026 at 8:10 pm CDT - prices may be inaccurate.
+As an Amazon Associate, we earn from qualifying purchases.
+We earn affiliate commission from any Newegg or PCCG sales.

 Newsletter Subscription